qmlcode/qml/docs/source/index.rst

 where you can do ``model.train()``, but supplies the building blocks to carry out efficient and accurate machine learning on chemical compounds.
-As such, the goal is to provide usable and efficient implementations of concepts such as representations and kernels, which can then be implemented in other machine learning codes.
+As such, the goal is to provide usable and efficient implementations of concepts such as representations and kernels.

 Current list of contributors:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^